play2io/localnotify/README.md

 	name: "heart",
 	action: "Accept",
 	title: "Received Gift: Heart",
-	body: "You have received a Heart from " + fromPlayer + "!"
+	text: "You have received a Heart from " + fromPlayer + "!"
 });
 ~~~